clausqr/ros-container-dev/README.md

 Developing ROS2 code in a containerized environment promotes better code organization, reproducibility, portability, consistency, and scalability.
 It simplifies the development process and enhances collaboration among team members.

-Here is a collection of Docker images used across multiple repositories.
+Here is a collection of Docker images and run scripts to build and run the containers.

 They are derived from the [dockwater](https://github.com/Field-Robotics-Lab/dockwater) project.

 ## Usage under Ubuntu 22.04 and ROS2 Humble